bmartini/vpw-testbench/docs/index.md

 created to more easily set the values of the modules inputs.
-The values are applied to the port list variables during a clock 'tick' and the *vpw* tick function returns the values of all port list variable (both inputs and outputs) in the form of a python Dict object there the variables number is used as a key to its value.
+The values are applied to the port list variables during a clock 'tick' and the *vpw* tick function returns the values of all port list variable (both inputs and outputs) in the form of a python Dict object where the port name is used as a key to its value.

 ## C. Simple High Level BRAM interface

 Creating a high level write/read interface to the BRAM.
 A generator class is created for both the write and read buses.
 The classes are required to implements an 'init' function that is used by the background infrastructure.
-The class 'init' is a generator function what will apply initial values to the interface signals when 'registered' to the background infrastructure.
+The class 'init' is a generator function that will apply initial values to the interface signals when 'registered' to the background infrastructure.
 There is a loop implemented within the class 'init' function, a yield pauses the loop and is only released after a system 'tick'.